Searching for a specific article

 Here is an example of an article citation: Gibbons, A. (2006).
 Ancient figs push back origin of plant cultivation.
 Science, 312(5778), 1292–1292.

-Screenshot of Library Search using the title "ancient figs push back" and the author "gibbons."
-Next to the Search Terms box is a button with the word "Everything."
+A Library Search on the Library website homepage using the title "ancient figs push back" and the author "gibbons."

 Browse the journal to find an article

-Go to Journals on the library homepage.
+Go to Journal search on the library homepage.
 Search for the journal title and click on it to expand.

 To find a particular issue, look at the date ranges on the journal entry.
 Look for the date of publication for your article (it may be just a year or a month/day/year), and then click on the appropriate link.